Procedures

 Over 100,000 knee replacements are performed annually in the United Kingdom and the operation has become one of the most durable and successful of joint replacements.
 Although the knee joint is a more complex joint than the hip, knee replacements are now as safe as and as reliable as hip replacements.
 A variety of different types of knee replacement are available but the most commonly performed, cemented total condylar or total knee replacement, has a clinical survivorship of over 95% at 10 years.

-Pain is the principle indication for knee replacement, and the operation reliably relieves pain in the vast majority of patients.
-This pain relief is principally responsible for the relief of disability commonly experienced by patients with knee arthritis, allowing them to resume most normal activities, including recreational and some social sporting activity.
+Pain is the principal indication for knee replacement and the operation relieves pain in the vast majority of patients, with over 90% reporting relief of pain and around 80% describing the results of surgery good or excellent.
+Relief of pain allows patients who have undergone knee replacement to resume most normal activities, including recreational and some social sporting activity.

 Further information regarding the procedure and the aftercare can be found here.